Sn0wAlice/Cassys/README.md

 - SRV `no-work`
 - TXT `beta`

+## Args

+- `--countryForce`
+     - Force user to pass by country restriction

 # TODO

 - Detect IPV4 - IPV6 for ip restriction

-- AAAA range calc
-- AAAA record response error
+- IP country caches

 - DNS analyse to detect Other DNS serveur on the private network